graphhopper/graphhopper/docs/core/create-new-flagencoder.md

 Make sure that it supports the required speed resolution via calling the appropriate (super) constructor.
-E.g. speedBits means how many bits should reserved for the speed information, the speedFactor means by which factor the speed should be devided before storing (e.g. 5 for car and 1 for bikes for more precision).
+E.g. speedBits means how many bits should reserved for the speed information, the speedFactor means by which factor the speed should be divided before storing (e.g. 5 for car and 1 for bikes for more precision).

 As a third step you need to tune the speeds for the different road types and surfaces.
 Maybe